-When to Use People
+When To Use ‘People’

-The word people refers to more than one person.
-Unless you work as a police officer or write contracts or public notices, this is likely the only word you will ever need to use to refer to more than one human being.
+People is much more common than persons.
+Unless you work as a police officer or write contracts or public notices, people is likely the only word you need to refer to more than one human being.

 - Ten people from my class are planning to participate in the competition.

 - Bill and Susan are only able to invite 50 people to their wedding reception.

 The word people is appropriate in collective references to groups of individuals, such as the citizens of a particular country or members of a recognized group.
 In this context, the word people is being used as a collective singular noun rather than the plural form of person.

 - The American people have elected a new president.